Chair Pose / Powerful Pose -Utkatasana

 - If you have discomfort in your shoulders or neck, bring your arms wider apart and/or lower.
 They can be pointing straight out in front of you or down to the floor.
-Alternatively you could bend the elbows in line with the ears and point the fingertips upwards.
+Alternatively you could bend the elbows and point the fingertips upwards.

-- Lower back: Ensure that your lower belly is drawn back to the spine to protect your lower back, try not to overarch the lumbar spine.
-If you have back problems either skip the pose or practice with your back against a wall.
+- Make sure your lower belly is drawn back to the spine to protect your lower back.
+Try not to overarch the lumbar spine.

-- Practice the pose with your feet hip-width apart to create a more stable base, this is also a good variation to use if you are pregnant or if you have a larger body.
+- Practise the pose with your feet hip-width apart or wider to create a more stable base, this is also a good variation to use if you are pregnant or if you have a larger body

-- Bring your palms together into Anjali Mudra (prayer position, thumbs to chest) preparing for Parivrtta Utkatasana / Revolved Chair pose.
+- Or, bring your palms together into Anjali Mudra (prayer position, thumbs to chest) preparing for Parivrtta Utkatasana / Revolved Chair pose.